Mission: Impossible (1988 TV series): Cancellation

-Originally, the show had aired on Sundays, and was moved to Saturday evenings starting with episode 9 of the first season.
+Originally, the show had aired on Sundays, filling in for A Fine Romance, then delayed by the strike, and was moved to Saturday evenings starting with episode 9 of the first season.
 At the start of the second season, ABC moved the show to the Thursday 8:00 p.m. timeslot, which proved to be a disaster.
 Being forced to compete with NBC's The Cosby Show and A Different World, Mission: Impossible's ratings quickly declined.
 ABC responded by moving the show back to Saturday nights to replace the sitcoms Mr. Belvedere and Living Dolls, which faltered badly in their time slots.
 The move was not a success and the series was cancelled at the end of the second season.